watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/README.md

 ## [Deep linking](deep-linking/README.md)

-This example will show you how to create an external link that can be shared in other apps such as email that, when clicked, will open web chat to a specific conversation topic.
+This example demonstrates how to create an external link that can be shared in other apps such as email that, when clicked, will open web chat to a specific conversation topic.

 It demonstrates: